 Welcome to England's North East

-The North East was the northern frontier of the Roman Empire and the heartland of the powerful Kingdom of Northumbria.
-It was the land most deeply entrenched in the ancient border struggles with Scotland.
-It is a land of magnificent castles and fortified towers, of Prince Bishops and a wonderful World Heritage cathedral.
-It is the home to the Tyne, the Wear and the Tees, three of England's most widely-famed rivers, each with their own distinct identity, rich industrial heritage and now the focus of impressive, inspiring modern cultural developments.
+The North East was the northern frontier of the Roman Empire and the heartland of the ancient Kingdom of Northumbria.
+It was the land most deeply entrenched in the border struggles with Scotland with a legacy of magnificent castles, fortified towers and a World Heritage Cathedral.

 In later centuries parts of the region became a land of coal and industry focused on the three great rivers of Tyne, Wear and Tees, each of which has its own distinct identity and rich industrial heritage.
 Today the rivers are a setting for a mixture of industry, 21st century enterprise and impressive, often inspiring, cultural developments.

 If you live in the North East I hope you have enjoyed finding out more about the place in which you live or those areas closest to you.

 If you don't live here then hopefully you'll nurture a desire to come along and visit.
 Go on, give it a go its well worth it.
 There are lots of wonderful places to see, so come along, enjoy the journey and be inspired.
 If you want to learn the language before you come try out our popular Geordie Dictionary, you will find it here.

 You can also visit our Yorkshire website at www.yorkshire-england.co.uk